 DK: Over the years, you recorded many more solo albums.
-Can you tell me about your later solo work, and which albums and songs were your favorites?
+Can you talk about your later solo work, and which albums and songs were your favorites?

 Hunter: I can’t really differentiate.
 They were all good for that period.
 I guess my album Overnight Angels was perhaps more political.
 Honestly, it’s like I said before, it’s quality control.
 I’ve got a quality control level, and they ain’t gonna go below that.
 Whether that’s in competition with anybody else or not, I don’t have the slightest idea.
 But they pass muster, you know.
 So I’m not in the business of convincing people…I just write them.

 DK: You’ve also released several live albums over the years.
 I like your live album Strings Attached (recorded in 2002), which featured an orchestra playing with you live.

 Hunter: I really enjoyed doing the Strings Attached album.
 That was with Universal Scandinavia.
 They just said, “This is what we want to do.”
 As they were telling me what they wanted to do, I had this abacus in the back of my head—I was calculating how much it would cost (laughs).
 I said, “This is all very well, but it’s unrealistic.”
 They said, “No no, we want to do this.”
 And so it was great…they did it, and it was first class.
 I stayed in the Nobel Suite why we were doing this (laughs).

 DK: I really liked hearing the full string sound with your songs.